 In Kindergarten, your child learns to

 To find out more about what your child is learning, talk to the teacher.
-You may also refer to the Manitoba Curriculum Framework document (in French only).
+You may also refer to the Language Arts Practices: Orientation Guide for information regarding the program's guiding principles and recommended practices.

-Your child’s teacher will assess children on their ability to understand and communicate.
-The teacher will report your child’s progress in areas such as
+Your child's teacher assesses students on their ability to understand and to communicate in French.
+The teacher will report your child's progress in areas such as:

 What do you mean by "viewing" and "representing"?